Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The tornado risk is 70% higher than the national average.
+Cons: The tornado risk is 70% higher than the national average, and hurricanes can strike.
+In fact, in 2022, Hurricane Idalia brought flooding and wind damage.

 Notes: People seem to enjoy living here.
 Citrus Springs is a deed restricted community, but most people say that the restrictions are not aggressively enforced and there is no HOA fee.
-The community has grown 12% during the last decade, and home prices have gone up 21% since just last year.
+The community has grown 10% during the last decade, and home prices have remained steady since just last year.

 Recommended as a Retirement Spot?
 Yes